• Skip to primary navigation

 This Southern Living recipe called Cast Iron Cowboy Steak is the perfect experiment.
 I made it twice, once followed to a tee (well, almost), and once modified to cook inside.

 The original recipe recommends you use a cast iron skillet on the grill.
 On Round 1, I used the cast iron skillet on the stove top.
 No grill.
 Round 2, I followed directions.
-Both were delicious, but the second was definitely better.
+Both were delicious, but which was best??
 Below is Round 1.

 Set oven to 400.